 Graph 1.11 depicts the trend of the federal funds rate which is established by the Federal Reserve to implement its monetary policy and influence the growth of the economy.
-After reaching a low of one percent in June 2003 and gradually trending upwards to 5.25 percent 3 years later, the rate is headed back down again.
+After reaching a low of one percent in June 2003 and gradually trending upwards to 5.25 percent 3 years later, the rate headed back down again.
 In response to the growing economic uncertainty brought on by the worsening housing market and tightening credit markets, the Federal Reserve aggressively cut the funds rate along with other fiscal measures to provide liquidity to the market.
-In fact, in mid-December 2008, the Federal Reserve cut the federal funds rate to a range of zero to 0.25 percent, the lowest level on record.
-The rate hasn't changed since.
+In fact, in mid-December 2008, the Federal Reserve cut the federal funds rate to a range of zero to

+0.25 percent, the lowest level on record.
+This rate continues to the present time.